Review by Christopher J. Graham, guest contributor

 There is a clear curatorial hand in Painters Paint Paintings: LA Version.
 Many works feature surfaces with open spaces, textural paint application, and popping color.
 Ambiguity seems to be a reoccurring quality.

 There is a painting in the show by Victoria Morton that features open spaces, textural paint application, and popping color.
-Powerful Growl, hinges on its warm color relationships.
+Powerful Growl hinges on its warm color relationships.
 In the upper third of the canvas, the artist employs thin layers of paint, creating a misty shroud over the ground.
 On top of this are small marks that make a lop-sided square.
 The hazy shapes float across the canvas obscured from the viewer.
 With this as an appetizer, the curatorial hand peels its layers back from here.

-Betsy Ross Composite by Sue Williams follows suit with open space, textural paint, and vibrant color but pares down the atmospherics.
+Betsy Ross Composite by Sue Williams follows suit with open space, textural paint, and vibrant color but pares down the atmosphere.
 Allusions to the figure are made and quickly dissolved.
 The work subverts expectations by showing the texture and color of the canvas, as opposed to some painted ground.

 Next to that painting is another abstraction, of a Rothko-like spirit.
 An earthy brown ground and warm colors are applied with thin layers on the surface of the canvas.
 A large void in the center of the canvas opens the viewer to contemplate spatial relations.
 Fittingly, the work is called When you’re out of your mind; you can stay inside.
 Painted by Stefan Müller, the foreboding title loses its teeth for me after several minutes with the work.
 The phrase seems to turn over on itself, from a message of reassurance in the face of adversity to a shoulder shrug.
-The second portion of the title you can stay inside, reverberates with me as I take in the rest of the show.
+The second portion of the title you can stay inside reverberates with me as I take in the rest of the show.
 Oddly, I feel it shirks responsibility for the conversation it appears to generate.

 In Andre Butzer’s Untitled, a thin Newman zip shines through dark acrylic paint like a dim lamp in fog.
 The indecisiveness of the zip employs the same open void as Stefan Müller’s piece.
 The zip doesn’t appear to divide the planes of the canvas as much as it just exists, asserting its presence through suggestion rather than force.
 The painting’s apparent ambiguity lands less as a shirking of duty to me, and now I believe I am finding the rhythm of the curatorial choices.
-The paint is the protagonist in this gallery, projecting its agency with its presence.
+The painter is the protagonist in this gallery, projecting its agency with its presence.
 When I moved through the gallery to view a new piece, I felt the operating terms in the room had shifted wildly.

 There is a chance that this is just one of the facts of viewing a group show.
 But in a single piece of artwork is an entire journey being communicated to the viewer.
 Context is hard to maintain in this arena.
 An interesting side effect of this is that I was willing to allow the painters to explain their individual positions ad-hoc.

 Much of the work at Nino Mier led with ambiguity.
 There was a curatorial choice to allow paint to be the defining theme of the show.
 Yet, the piece that held my attention the longest for its paint handling was a piece with less ambiguity and more explicit diversity in the material.
 David Huffman’s Sun Ra’s Dream Part 2 is more precise in its use of pattern.
 Using African textiles to establish a field to work within, Huffman allows the paint to waft across the surface.
-Throughout the surface, the pattern undulates between painted and fabric.
+Throughout the surface, the pattern undulates between paint and fabric.
 Basketball-like forms float into pale taupe smears and sit atop a stenciled chorus of I Can’t Breathe.
-This refrain as a demand for civil rights and equity appears at the bottom of the work underneath a scatter plot of polka dots.
+This refrains as demand for civil rights and equity appears at the bottom of the work underneath a scatter plot of polka dots.
 From the upper right corner of the work, a moon appears, watching all the terrestrial troubles from the cosmos.